AlexsLemonade/OpenPBTA-analysis/analyses/focal-cn-file-preparation/README.md

   | biospecimen_id | status | copy_number | ploidy | ensembl | gene_symbol | cytoband |
   |----------------|--------|-------------|--------|---------|-------------|---------|
   Any segment that is copy neutral is filtered out of this table.
 In addition, [any segments with copy number > (2 * ploidy) are marked as amplifications](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/e2058dd43d9b1dd41b609e0c3429c72f79ff3be6/analyses/focal-cn-file-preparation/03-prepare-cn-file.R#L275) in the `status` column.

+* `05-define-most-focal-cn-units.Rmd` - This notebook defines the _most focal units_ of the recurrent CNVs using the output file of `03-add-cytoband-status-consensus.Rmd` to filter out entire chromosome arm loss or gain. **This notebook is still in progress.**

 * `rna-expression-validation.R` - This script examines RNA-seq expression levels (RSEM FPKM) of genes that are called as deletions.
 It produces loss/neutral and zero/neutral correlation plots, as well as stacked barplots displaying the distribution of ranges in expression across each of the calls (loss, neutral, zero).